-What do I need to include in my item listing?
+Why do I need to specify the location of the item in my listing?

 Do I have to accept returns?

-If you do accept returns, make sure to specify the conditions required – for example, by stating clearly in your listing that you only accept returns if the item is unused, unopened or in original packaging.
-You'll also need to specify the time period of when you’ll accept returns, who pays for the return postage, how the refund is issued, and whether you charge a restocking fee.
+If you do accept returns, make sure to specify the conditions required – for example, by stating clearly in your listing that you only accept returns if the item is unused, unopened, or in original packaging.
+You also need to specify the time period of when you accept returns, who pays for the return postage, how the refund is issued, and whether you charge a restocking fee.

 Read our full policy